Installing OneAgent provides you with process group monitoring capabilities such as:

-You may have a number of unimportant or short-lived processes that you don’t want to monitor at the code level.
+- You have a number of unimportant or short-lived processes that you don’t want to monitor at the code level.

-To tell Dynatrace which processes you want to monitor, go to Settings > Processes and containers > Process group monitoring.
+You can set up monitoring rules in Settings > Processes and containers > Process group monitoring.

 Enable automatic deep monitoring

-Note: Deep monitoring can only be disabled if all installed OneAgents in your monitored environment are at version 1.123 or higher.
+Note: Deep monitoring can be disabled only if all installed OneAgents in your monitored environment are at version 1.123 or higher.

-Custom monitoring rules
+Define custom process monitoring rules

 To add a custom monitoring rule

-Why Dynatrace provides built-in process monitoring rules
+Enable or disable built-in process monitoring rules

 All .NET and Go Kubernetes applications